piyushthegamer/express-app/readme.md

 ### How to install
 * just download the code from git and run `npm install`.
-* Restore the sql file.
+* Restore the sql file in your mysql server.

 #### To run test run `npm test`
 #### To start server run `npm start`